Monospark/ActionControl-Docs/src/configuration.rst

     "<rule name>": {
         "filter": ... ,
         "response": {
-            "match": ... ,
+            "match": <response> ,
-            "noMatch": ...
+            "noMatch": <response>
         }
     }

-The *match* element or *noMatch* element can be omitted if you don't want to respond to the action.
+The *match* element or *noMatch* element can be omitted if you don't want to respond to the action in any way.
-There are currently three response types available:
+There are currently four response types available:

 ``deny``
   Cancels the action.

 ``command(<cmd>)``
   Executes the command *<cmd>* as the console.
-To refer to the player that caused the response to happen, use ``<player>`` in your command.
+To refer to the player that performed the action, use ``<player>`` in your command.

 ``playerCommand(<cmd>)``
-  Executes the command *<cmd>* as the player that caused the response to happen.
+  Executes the command *<cmd>* as the player that performed the action.

 ``log(<message>)``
   Prints *<message>* in the console.
+To refer to the player that performed the action, use ``<player>`` in your message.

+It is also possible to execute multiple action responses at once by declaring them in an array.

 Example configuration
 =====================